John “Chris” Fening, Canfield, Ohio

 Chris met many people along his journey who became lifelong friends.

-He was preceded in death by his parents; sister, Sherry Fishbaugh; infant sister, Mary Fening and father-in-law, Donald E. Dobrindt with whom he shared a special bond.
+He was preceded in death by his parents; sister, Sherry Fishbaugh and infant sister Mary Fening and father-in-law, Donald E. Dobrindt, with whom he shared a special bond.
 Chris always appreciated his love, guidance and support.

 Chris will be missed by all who knew him.
 He always held the reputation as an amazing “family man” who always felt his family was his biggest accomplishment.
 He truly enjoyed watching his children’s sporting events and any activity they were involved in.
 He put his favorite activities of fishing and golfing aside so as not to ever miss any of his children’s events.